timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

 * BASIC (cont'd)
-  - took a class at age 10
-  - only could learn enough for a guessing game
-  - too hard to go further
+  - too hard to do anything interesting
   - gave up on programming
-  - (so much for Beginner's All-purpose Symbolic Instruction Code)

 ---